Nesting instinct

-Nesting behavior refers to an instinct or urge in pregnant animals associated with an increase of estradiol (E2) to prepare a home for the upcoming newborn(s).
-Nest building provides protection against predators and competitors that mean to exploit or kill infants.
-It also aids in family structure and is therefore influenced by different mating behaviours and social settings.
-It is found in a variety of animals such as birds, fish, squirrels, mice and pigs, and is said to be done by humans as well.
-However, recent research into nesting tendencies in women has questioned whether there is really any biological basis for nesting in humans, positing a social explanation instead.
+Nesting behavior is an instinct in animals during reproduction where they prepare a place with optimal conditions to nurture their offspring.
+The nesting place provides protection against predators and competitors that mean to exploit or kill offspring.
+It also provides protection against the physical environment.

+Nest building is important in family structure and is therefore influenced by different mating behaviours and social settings.
+It is found in a variety of animals such as birds, fish, mammals, amphibians, and reptiles.

-In animals
+In mammals

-Female dogs may show signs of nesting behaviour about one week before they're due that include pacing and building a nest with items from around the house such as blankets, clothing, and stuffed animals.
+Female dogs may show signs of nesting behaviour about one week before they are due that include pacing and building a nest with items from around the house such as blankets, clothing, and stuffed animals.
 (They also sometimes do this in cases of false pregnancy, or pseudocyesis).
 Domestic cats often make nests by bringing straw, cloth scraps, and other soft materials to a selected nook or box; they particularly are attracted to haylofts as nest sites.
-Commercial whelping and queening boxes are available however, children's wading pools (dogs) and plastic dishpans (cats) work just as well.
+Commercial whelping and queening boxes are available; however, children's wading pools (dogs) and plastic dishpans (cats) work just as well.
 In birds it is known as "going broody", and is characterized by the insistence to stay on the nest as much as possible, and by cessation of laying new eggs.
 Marsupials do not exhibit a nesting instinct per se, because the mother's pouch fulfills the function of housing the newborns.
 Nest building is performed in order to provide sufficient shelter and comfort to the arriving offspring.
 Threats, such as predators, that decrease the chance of survival will increase care of offspring.
-In sand goby (Pomatoschistus minutus) the males are the ones who build the nests.
-When males exhibit increased paternal care to eggs, they build nests with smaller entrances in comparison to males who provide less parental care.
-This helps prevent predators from entering the nest and consuming the offspring or developing eggs.